On Feb, 27 2020

 3. Cart recovery email

 Similar to browse abandonment emails - cart recovery emails work to bring lost customers back to your site.
 However, there’s one key difference - the customer didn’t just browse your site and leave, they put items in their cart.
-A marketing automation software like Carts Guru will register these items so that you can retarget the customer with the exact product they considered purchasing, along with similar or complementary products.
+A marketing automation software will register these items so that you can retarget the customer with the exact product they considered purchasing, along with similar or complementary products.

 Cart recovery emails are one of the most urgent emails to send.
 E-merchants need to ensure that they send an email immediately after the visitor leaves their store in case they’re looking at similar products on competitors’ sites.